claucia/faq-accordion-card/README.md

 ## Building the app

 Run `npm run build` to build the application.
+The application artifacts will be available in the `dist` folder.

+## Deploying the app in GitHub pages

-And the application artifacts will be available in the `dist` folder.
+Run `npm run deploy` to build and deploy the application.
+The application artifacts will be available in the `dist` folder, and then copied to the `gh-pages` branch.
+This branch will be used by GitHub Pages to make the static content available in the web.